 A Verified Approval lays out a more precise amount that you can be approved for.
 Your information is reviewed by an underwriter making the estimate stronger than a Pre-Approval.
 This can give you a leg up when you put an offer on a home because sellers will know you’re qualified for enough financing.
 When getting a Verified Approval, your lender requires you to submit documents like bank statements, W-2s, and pay stubs as well as undergo a credit check to know exactly what your budget is.

 3. Can you estimate a closing date?

 Knowing an estimate of when you will close is beneficial, especially once you’re negotiating with a seller.
 That’s because closing dates may make or break a deal in a competitive market, and there are many steps involved in the closing process that can affect a date.
 These include home inspections and appraisals.
 There are also factors that your lender is responsible for and are usually out of your control, so investigate how they can protect your or your seller’s timeline.

-The Mr. Cooper® Close On Time Guarantee guarantees your loan will close on time or your first month’s mortgage payment (principal and interest) is on us.* It’s available on eligible contracts with closing dates as soon as 21 days after you apply and submit initial loan documents.
+The Mr. Cooper® Close On Time Guarantee guarantees your loan will close on time or your first month’s mortgage payment (principal and interest) is on us.* It’s available on eligible contracts with closing dates as soon as 21 or 30 days after you apply and submit initial loan documents.**